aosborne17/FileHandlingClass/README.md

 The OS module in Python provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory, etc.

+try block --> we try to run a certain code

+except block --> if there is an exception in the try, we run this block

+else --> If there is no exception in the try we run this block

+finally --> This block is always run no matter th